 – Promote local and emerging artists and their work.

 Weserhalle is located in one of Berlin’s fastest gentrifying neighbourhoods.
 Long-established residents and businesses are at threat of being priced out of the area; as a young cultural space we understand our own complicity in this process.
 We regard it as our duty to remain conscious of our position within the neighbourhood, to ensure accessibility and to actively engage with the community.
 Through our programming, we aim to foster an exchange between neighbours, cultural producers and our audience.
-In order to root ourselves locally and give back to the community, we focus on local artists and try to establish active forms of exchange with the neighbourhood, through formats of hospitality and (skill-)sharing.
-In addition we seek out collaboration with other local spaces and initiatives and invite people, including people with less represented or marginalized backgrounds, to contribute to our curation and programming, diversifying the voices and perspectives represented at Weserhalle.
+In order to root ourselves locally and give back to the community, we focus on local artists and aim to establish active forms of exchange with the neighbourhood, through formats of hospitality and (skill-)sharing.
+In addition we seek out collaboration with other local spaces and initiatives and invite people, including people with less represented or marginalised backgrounds, to contribute to our curation and programming, diversifying the voices and perspectives represented at Weserhalle.

 For more information please view our upcoming programme.